thermostat-project/thermostat-gateway-client-build/README.md

-Thermostat Web Gateway + Web Client Builder Docker image
+Thermostat Web Gateway + Web Client Builder (32-bit) Docker image
 =============================

-This repository contains a Dockerfile for a Thermostat Web Gateway + Web Client Builder image, which in turn can be used to build a Thermostat Web Gateway image which also serves the Thermostat Web Client, call this image `icedtea/thermostat-web-gateway-client`.
+This repository contains a Dockerfile for a Thermostat Web Gateway + Web Client Builder image, which in turn can be used to build a Thermostat Web Gateway image which also serves the Thermostat Web Client, call this image `icedtea/thermostat-web-gateway-client-32bit`.
+This image builds and runs using a 32-bit JVM.

 Environment variables
 ---------------------------------